Cold Email Β· Scaling

 Domain and Mailbox Structure

-Three mailboxes per sending domain is the correct ratio at any volume
+3 mailboxes per domain: the ratio that holds at any volume

 Every sending domain carries reputation independently.
 Running more than 3 mailboxes on one domain concentrates risk: if that domain is flagged, all mailboxes on it lose inbox placement simultaneously.
-The correct structure is 2-3 mailboxes per dedicated sending domain, each with its own SPF, DKIM, and DMARC records.
+Use 2-3 mailboxes per dedicated sending domain, each with its own SPF, DKIM, and DMARC records.

 Domain naming for rotation pools

-Use a consistent naming pattern for sending domains so your rotation pool is auditable at a glance: heycompany.com, trycompany.com, company-outreach.com.
-Avoid domains that look unrelated to your brand.
+Use a consistent naming pattern: heycompany.com, trycompany.com, company-outreach.com.
 Receiving servers weight domain age and naming pattern in reputation scoring.

-Start every mailbox at 30-50 emails per day, regardless of how many inboxes are in the rotation pool.
+Start every mailbox at 30-50 emails per day regardless of pool size.
 After 2 weeks of clean sending (bounce rate below 2%, open rate above 35%), increase by 15-20% per week.
-Apply the same escalation to new mailboxes added to an existing rotation pool, not just to new campaigns.
+Apply the same escalation to new mailboxes added to an existing pool.

 ⚠️

-Do not assign the same send cap to fully warmed and newly added mailboxes in the same rotation pool.
-New inboxes require a lower initial cap even inside an active campaign.
+Do not assign the same send cap to fully warmed and newly added mailboxes.
 Mixing full-volume and new-inbox sends at identical caps is the most common cause of reputation degradation when expanding a rotation pool.

 🚨